Fighting The Winter Blues

 Additional Stress Busters Can Reduce The Winter Blues And For Celebrating Stress-Free Holidays Month

 - Exercise – especially if it can take you outdoors

 - Deal with stressful situations

-- Take a sunny southern vacation
+- And if you can, take a sunny southern vacation

 By increasing your exposure to light and monitoring your diet, sleep patterns and exercise levels you will be able to maintain your health, increase your energy and combat the winter blues during these holidays.